Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 * [Extract text (OCR) from an image file](#extract-text-from-an-image-file)
 * [Extract text (OCR) from an image URL](#extract-text-from-an-image-url)

-These snippets use the synchronous `client` from [Create and authenticate the client](#3-create-and-authenticate-the-client).
+These snippets use the synchronous `client` from [Create and authenticate the client](#create-and-authenticate-the-client).

-See the [Samples][samples] folder for fully working samples for all visual features, including asynchronous clients.
+See the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/vision/azure-ai-vision-imageanalysis/samples) folder for fully working samples for all visual features, including asynchronous clients.

 ### Generate an image caption for an image file